crankin/me2020/work/writers.md

    alt: James Michener poster (detail)
 ---

+James Michener wrote: “I write at 85 with the same reasons that impelled me at 45: I was born with a passionate desire to communicate, or organize experience, to tell tales that dramatize the adventures which readers might have had.
+I’ve been that ancient man who sat by the camp fire at night and regaled the hunters with imaginative recitations about their prowess.
+The job of an apple tree is to bear apples.
+The job of a storyteller is to tell stories, and I have concentrated on that obligation.”

+Could not have said it better, and that same mission has driven all the work that’s come out of my studio.

 Books have been an influence since I was a child, so it should be no surprise we jumped at the chance to work on posters for Texas Writers Month, which celebrates a different author each year, along with a month of literary programming around the state.
 We worked on this project for the better part of a decade, before the Powers That Be moved on (Lawrence Wright far too busy with articles in the New Yorker, non-fiction, and cinematic realizations).

 Ironically, our best-selling poster, for Cormac McCarthy, was once questioned by a board member.
 “How long did it take you to do that?
 Why is there no portrait of Cormac?!”